 One of the first and most critical inquiries the new proprietors of the French bulldog ask is “What amount should I encourage my French bulldog to eat?”
 It generally proceeds with “How regularly should I feed my Frenchie?”
 The inquiry is how much volume and how frequently.
 It is difficult to calculate exactly how much you should take care of your French bulldog feeding.
-The French can weigh between 16 and 28 pounds, but they do not need a lot of exercises and are very relaxed.
+The French can weigh between 16 and 28 pounds (7 – 13kg), but they do not need a lot of exercises and are very relaxed.
 That is why we made this French bulldog feeding guide.

-- How Much Should I Feed my French Bulldog if He is Underweight?
+How Often Should I Feed my French bulldog (Daily)?

 The extension of meals will keep a good amount of energy and nutrients in the belly of the puppy.
 After about 6 months with 3 meals a day, you can change the diet twice a day, but I will always encourage you to feed three times a day, even in the old age of the French Bulldog.
 Frenchies feeding smaller meals 3 to 4 times a day is superb for the well-being of your Frenchie.
 Feeding only twice a day can sometimes lead to a volvulus of gastric dilatation.